College of Arts and Sciences

 The College of Arts and Sciences (CAS) is dedicated to educating students for engaged citizenship, career success, and personal growth in a diverse and complex world.

-CAS cultivates intellectual reflection, artistic creativity, and academic maturity by promoting both broad academic inquiry and in-depth disciplinary study, while nurturing effective and ethical applications of transferable critical skills.
+CAS cultivates intellectual curiosity, artistic creativity, and academic maturity by promoting both broad academic inquiry and in-depth disciplinary study, while nurturing effective and ethical applications of transferable critical skills.

 The CAS faculty demonstrate an expert and practical dedication in and out of the classroom, advancing the free exploration of ideas and artistry as well as encouraging the exploration of difficult problems within their fields of specialization.